 Make Your IOLTA Dollars Count More

 It really makes a difference where you have your IOLTA account!
-Your IOLTA deposits earn substantially more if you use one of the Leadership Banks that support the New Hampshire Bar Foundation's mission by paying 2 percent or more on IOLTA deposits.
+Your IOLTA deposits earn substantially more if you use one of the Leadership Level financial institutions that support the New Hampshire Bar Foundation's mission by paying 2 percent or more on IOLTA deposits.

-Now, banks paying at least 1 percent also are being specially recognized as Partner Banks.
-Find out more about Leadership and Partner Banks.
+Now, financial institutions paying at least 1 percent also are being specially recognized as Partner Level financial institutions.
+Find out more about Leadership and Partner Level financial institutions.